MyrtoLimnios/MyrtoLimnios.github.io/_pages/about.md

 ### <span style="color:red">*News!*</span>

-* <font size="2">I am honoured to give a talk @ the international conference [European Meeting of Statisticians 2023, Bernoulli Society](https://ems2023.org), July 3-8, at Warsaw, Poland.</font>
+* I am honoured to give a talk @ the international conference [European Meeting of Statisticians 2023, Bernoulli Society](https://ems2023.org), July 3-8, at Warsaw, Poland.

-* <font size="2">I am honoured to be invited to give a talk @ the international conference [35th Panhellenic and 1st International Statistics Conference 2023](https://gsi-conference.uniwa.gr/index.php), May 25-28, in Athens, Greece.</font>
+* I am honoured to be invited to give a talk @ the international conference [35th Panhellenic and 1st International Statistics Conference 2023](https://gsi-conference.uniwa.gr/index.php), May 25-28, in Athens, Greece.

-* <font size="2">I am honoured to give a talk @ the international conference [Women in Mathematical Sciences 2023](https://www.sdu.dk/en/om_sdu/institutter_centre/imada_matematik_og_datalogi/kalender/womenmath23) to celebrate the International Women in Maths Day, May 11-12, at SDU, Odense, Denmark. </font>
+* I am honoured to give a talk @ the international conference [Women in Mathematical Sciences 2023](https://www.sdu.dk/en/om_sdu/institutter_centre/imada_matematik_og_datalogi/kalender/womenmath23) to celebrate the International Women in Maths Day, May 11-12, at SDU, Odense, Denmark.